Here is last month’s quiz again along with the answer:

 Thanks for those great quizzes and I always look forward to them.

 Still?
-Even after I catapulted your Cocculus prescription into the next galaxy?
+Even after I disparaged your Cocculus prescription?

 Yes, even still!
 Thanks for the detailed critique.
 I’ve gotten stuck on the “whining” symptom.
 My Murphy’s leads me to “complaining and moaning”